David Veikune

-He has also played for the Denver Broncos.
+He has also played for the Denver Broncos of the NFL, the Saskatchewan Roughriders of the Canadian Football League (CFL), and the Los Angeles Kiss of the Arena Football League (AFL).

-Early years
+Early life

 Veikune played high school football at Campbell High School in 'Ewa Beach, Hawai'i.
 As a senior, he posted 92 tackles, 26 tfl's and 16.5 sacks.
+Top games: in a win over Waianae his senior year, he had 17 total stops (six solo), three tackles for loss, seven sacks, one forced fumble, one recovered fumble and a blocked PAT; against Leilehua that season he finished with 21 tackles (six solo), with one forced fumble and one recovered fumble.
 He was named 1st team by the Star Bulletin and the Honolulu Advertiser.
+An interesting accolade Veikune earned his junior and senior year was the Larry Price All-Katoosh Team, which is a list of the state’s 11 hardest hitters.

 College career

 Colorado

 He started his career at the University of Colorado at Boulder where he was redshirted in 2004.

 Fresno City College

 He transferred to Fresno City College where he spent a year.
 He earned All-Northern California honorable mention.

 Hawaii

 Later he transferred to the University of Hawaii at Manoa where he saw action as a special teamer and as backup in 2006.
 In 2007, Veikune was named a 1st team ALL-WAC Selection even though he never started a game.
 He led the WAC in sacks with seven (pre-bowl).
-In 2008, Veikune earned a 2nd team ALL-WAC Selection after he was the team’s third leading tackler with 73 and was among the WAC’s leaders with 16.5 tackles for loss and nine sacks.
-He played Defensive Tackle and Defensive End at Hawaii.
+In 2008, Veikune earned a 2nd team ALL-WAC Selection after he was the team's third leading tackler with 73 and was among the WAC's leaders with 16.5 tackles for loss and nine sacks.
+He played Defensive tackle and Defensive end at Hawaii.
 He also had 11 quarterback hurries and forced four fumbles.

 He was invited to play in the 2009 Senior Bowl to play for the South Team.